 At this point, you have a basic chargeback model that all stakeholders have agreed to.
 As you move beyond the basics, consider the following points:

-• Expand coverage of shared costs and commitment-based discounts if not already included.
+- Expand coverage of shared costs and commitment discounts if not already included.

 🍎 Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see the Chargeback and finance integration capability article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the invoicing and Chargeback capability article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel: